 Feeling a bit lonely.
 Here’s a tip to making mum friends.

 Enjoy music around the house and program your own playlist.

 26. Take in some street art

 Go hunting for street art.
 There’s murals all over the Newcastle region including Newcastle CBD, Mayfield, Wickham and Belmont.
-Check out the City of Newcastle Street Art website.
+Check out our street art guide for your next walk with the stroller.